 The publisher will supply a copy of his vendor daemon and instructions for installing it.
-The publisher also provides the license server manager (1madmin or 1mgrd).
-The latest license server manager, 1madmin, displays details of licenses held in trusted storage; 1mgrd includes information about concurrent licenses held in trusted storage but does not display details of activatable licenses.
-Therefore, it is recommended that you install 1madmin as your license server manager.
+The publisher also provides the license server manager (lmadmin or lmgrd).
+The latest license server manager, lmadmin, displays details of licenses held in trusted storage; lmgrd includes information about concurrent licenses held in trusted storage but does not display details of activatable licenses.
+Therefore, it is recommended that you install lmadmin as your license server manager.